The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Where a UK group company’s APs exactly align with the periods for which its group draws up financial statements, that company will have only one relevant AP and it will be relatively straightforward to derive the necessary amounts from the company’s tax computations to carry out the group level CIR calculations.

 Where a UK group company’s APs do not exactly align with the group’s PoA, that company may have more than one relevant AP relating to a given PoA.
 Where this is the case, each relevant AP will be within the scope of the CIR calculations.
 However, certain apportionment calculations need to be carried out to ensure that only amounts referable to such part of the company’s AP that overlaps with the PoA are factored into the relevant group level computations.
 Parts of a company’s relevant APs that do not overlap with the relevant group PoA are referred to as disregarded periods.
 Amounts are apportioned to disregarded periods on a just and reasonable basis.
 See Example 1.

-Another common situation leading to disregarded periods will be where companies join or leave the
+Another common situation leading to disregarded periods will be

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.